SE4AIResearch/GitHub-extension-spring2025/README.md

 -	Go to the src -> main -> java -> saim
 -	Right click on RestServiceApplication.java and click on "Run java"

+### Docker -
+Run the following command from the main folder:
+- make build
+- make up

 ### After following these steps:
 - Open chrome browser and go to "chrome://extensions/"
 - Click on "Load unpacked"